The Ibisbill belongs to the order Charadriiformes which includes Plovers, Terns, Gulls and Sandpipers.

 These distinctive birds have a grey plumage and a white belly.
 Their long legs are crimson in breeding adults, green in non-breeding adults and pale grey in juveniles.
 Ibisbills have shorter legs than their familial relatives the Avocets and Stilts.
 The Ibisbill has three toes which point forward, the hind toe is absent.
 The outer and middle toes are semi-webbed.

 The Ibisbill has a long reddish neck, a black face and a black breast band.
 Freshly molted birds have white-tipped feathers on their black face but these wear off as the breeding season approaches.
-Male and female Ibisbills are similar in appearance, however, juveniles lack the black face and black breast band and the beak is duller in colour.
+Male and female Ibisbills are similar in appearance, however, juveniles lack the black face and black breast band and the beak is duller in color.

 The Ibisbill’s red beak is unique in that it curves downwards to enable the bird to probe in the mud and gravel of streams for food.
 The beak measures between 6 – 8 centimetres (2.5 – 3.4 inches), female beaks are slightly longer than the males.